ChainShot/Chainlink-Content/projects/Oracles & Chainlink/1.1.0/Introduction to Chainlink/details.md

 # What is Chainlink?

 Chainlink is a decentralized oracle network for retrieving off-chain data, and executing off-chain computation.
 Decentralized oracle networks (DONs) can be customized to do relatively anything to empower smart contracts to have unlimited customization.
-The Chainlink comes packed with a few features that are just plug-and-play, ready to go, and without any work from a developers end!
+Chainlink comes packed with a few features that are just plug-and-play, ready to go, and require no work from a developer's end!

 ### 1. Chainlink Data Feeds